Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-3/02-genomics-with-R-&-bioconductor-II.md

-# Part 2 - Genome annotation in R/Bioconductor
+# Working with genomics data in R/Bioconductor - Part II

+## Genome annotation

 As discussed at the end of part 1, there are many instances in genomic data analysis where we will want to utilize publicly available genome annotation data.
 This is typically done toward the end of an analysis when you wish to learn more about the most significant results.
 Bioconductor provides an extensive set of annotation resources that provide access with a number of popular annotation databases (NCBI, Ensembl, GenBank, UniProt) as well as functionality that allows interaction with these data using common Bioconductor data structures (e.g. GRanges).